Black Widow (Marvel Comics): Natasha Romanoff

 Natasha Romanoff is the first character to take on the Black Widow codename in the modern mainstream Marvel Comics.
 She was created by editor and plotter Stan Lee, scripter Don Rico and artist Don Heck, and first appeared in Tales of Suspense #52 (April 1964).
 The character has been associated with several superhero teams in the Marvel Universe, including the Avengers, the Defenders, the Champions, S.H.I.E.L.D., and the Thunderbolts.

 Yelena Belova

 Yelena Belova is the second character to take on the Black Widow codename in the modern mainstream comics who debuted briefly in Inhumans #5 (March 1999) and was fully introduced in the 1999 Marvel Knights mini-series Black Widow.
 A second miniseries, also titled Black Widow and featuring Natasha Romanoff and Daredevil, followed in 2001.
-The next year, she did a solo turn in her own three-issue miniseries titled Black Widow: Pale Little Spider under the mature-audience Marvel MAX imprint.
-This June to August 2002 story arc, by writer Greg Rucka and artist Igor Kordey, was a flashback to the story of her being the second modern Black Widow, in events preceding her Inhumans appearance.
+The next year, Belova appeared in a three-issue miniseries titled Black Widow: Pale Little Spider under the mature-audience Marvel MAX imprint.
+This June to August 2002 story arc, by writer Greg Rucka and artist Igor Kordey, was a flashback to Belova's time as the second modern Black Widow.